pic

 Creating Static Vectors

-The package StaticArrays include several variants of static vectors.
-Our focus in particular we'll be on the type SVector, whose objects will be simply referred to as SVectors.
+The package StaticArrays includes several variants of static arrays.
+Our focus in particular we'll be on the type SVector, whose objects will be referred to as SVectors for simplicity.

 There are two approaches to creating an SVector, each serving a distinct purpose.
-The first one creates an SVector through literal values, while the other option included converts a standard vector into an SVector.
-The several implementations of each approach are illustrated below.
+The first one creates an SVector through literal values, while the other option converts a standard vector into an SVector.
+The implementation of each approach is illustrated below.

 # all 'sx' define the same static vector '[3,4,5]'